stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 **How?**

-Externalize all configurations (URLs, username, pwds, etc.) as Kubernetes configmaps or secrets for the backing services.
+Externalize all configurations (URLs, username, passwords, etc.) as Kubernetes configmaps or secrets for the backing services.

 - Use object storage where files are needed (not local storage)
 - Use external databases (e.g. Postgres, MySQL, Redis, etc) to persist state